 My time studying under Howard Fine

 Previously to having started studying at Howard Fine I was irked by the notion that I would be bound to this one approach or “technique” of working.
-It is important to demystify the misconception that any particular technique is in competition with any other, or that you can’t gain valuable lessons by accumulating you’re knowledge from various sources.
+It is important to demystify the misconception that any particular technique is in competition with any other, or that you can’t gain valuable lessons by accumulating your knowledge from various sources.

-As a smart learner you should use any of the resources at you’re disposal that serve you; regardless of whether they are listed in an acting book, seen in performance or observed on a train.
+As a smart learner you should use any of the resources at your disposal that serve you; regardless of whether they are listed in an acting book, seen in performance or observed on a train.
 The word ‘technique’ is defined as “A way of carrying out a particular task”, working in creative fields there is never one synchronistic way for each individual to work best, people find different methods and adapt to what works for them specifically.
 All this to say that this technique is just another way of looking at the craft and perhaps gaining some valuable resources.

 The first thing you’ll notice about the Howard Fine Institution via Google is that it appears highly esteemed in the industry; well marketed and advertised, with past students such as Brad Pitt and Will Smith.
 Naturally, you should be sceptical to see such big celebrity names bandied about without having previously heard of their affiliation; they might have sat in on a lesson with him 30 years ago.

 In further research you will find in his book that Howard Fine is heavily influenced by the late Uta Hagen.
 Uta Hagen’s teachings highlight the importance of studying the script in great detail – part of an actor’s homework.
 Great writers write for great actors; working hard on great theatre plays will therefore enable you to serve them to you’re best advantage, allowing you to grow.
 A large part of the work that goes on at Howard Fine is influenced by a set of steps in Uta Hagen’s book which helps you to ask the right questions when deciphering the script while giving you the right tools to represent it as truthfully as possible.